janwolzenburg/divera247-dashboard-raspberry-pi/README.md

 - One DIVERA 24/7 dashboard

 ### Attention
-Changes related to the Pi's autostart may break funcionality.
-A working internet connection is necessary when rebooting for loading the dashboard.
+Changes related to the Pi's autostart may break functionality.

 ### Installation